NeighTools/COM3D2.BepInEx.AIO/docs/README_en.md

 >
 > The migration tool can also be compiled [from source](https://github.com/NeighTools/COM3D2.BepInEx.AIO/blob/master/SybarisMigrator/SybarisMigrator/Program.cs)

-1. Move the contents of this archive into COM3D2 root folder.
-Overwrite if asked.
+1. Run `SybarisMigrator.exe` **from the game's folder**.

     > ⚠️ **IMPORTANT**
     >
     > It is **absolutely** crucial that you also move `SybarisMigrator.exe` to the game folder.

-2. Run `SybarisMigrator.exe` **from the game's folder**.
+2. Follow the migration guide in the opened window.
-3. Follow the migration guide in the opened window.
+3. After the migration tool has been run, move the contents of this archive into COM3D2 root folder.
+Overwrite if asked.

 ## How to install plug-ins